 Women, it is claimed, seem to be slightly more likely than men to have inflammatory or cutaneous responses following immunization.
 Individuals who have a background of allergic responses, asthmatic, or sensitivities are also more prone to have symptoms.

-However, as serious as it may appear, many side effects are treatable with specialized treatment from any specialized skin doctor in Bangalore, Chennai, Kolkata, or any and every modern city.
+However, as serious as it may appear, many side effects are treatable with specialized treatment from any specialized skin doctor in Hyderabad, Chennai, Bangalore, or any and every modern city.